Enumeration Algorithms for Conjunctive Queries with Projection: Problem Setting

-\introparagraph{Computational Model} To measure the running time of our algorithms, we will use the uniform-cost RAM model~\cite{hopcroft1975design}, where data values as well as pointers to databases are of constant size.
-Throughout the paper, all complexity results are with respect to data complexity, where the query is assumed fixed.
+\introparagraph{Computational Model} To measure the running time of our algorithms, we will use the uniform-cost RAM model~\cite{hopcroft1975design}, where data values and pointers are of $O(1)$ size.
+All complexity results concern data complexity, where the query is assumed to be fixed. \revb{We will assume that a hash table or a hash map $H$ can insert and delete a key in constant time.
+Further, given a key $u$, it can check existence, and return the value for the key (denoted by $H[u]$) in constant time.
+In practice, hashing can only achieve amortized constant time for some of the operations~\cite{cormen2022introduction}.
+Therefore, in the paper, whenever we claim constant time operations for hash table, we mean amortized constant time.}